 When you include grooming, the normal butt hair length is basically zero.
 Most forms of hair removal leave you completely smooth.
 Most guys trim as low as possible with no guard on the trimmer if you stick with trimming.
 It’s basically a shave.

 This is a great question.
 Every guy makes this decision for himself, but we found some trends.
 Most guys start removing butt hair before they turn 30.
 Only 33 percent of the guys in our survey started grooming after the age of 30.

 More than half of all men start grooming at some point in their 20s.
 This makes sense.
 Not everyone has a significant amount of butt hair in their teens.
 As guys mature in their 20s, the motivations for grooming start to kick in.

 Still, early bloomers aren’t entirely rare.
-12 percent of the guys in our survey started grooming before the age of 20.
+Twelve percent of the guys in our survey started grooming before the age of 20.

 How to deal with itchy butt hair after shaving?

 This is actually the most important question we get asked.
 If you shave your butt, you run two risks.
 The first is that you will get razor burn, and it itches like crazy.
-The best way to prevent this is with skin care.
+The best way to help avoid this is with skincare.
 Moisturize after you shave and wear loose clothing and boxers.
-It also helps to shave gently and go with the grain to prevent the problem.
+It also helps to shave gently and go with the grain to help avoid the problem.

 The other source of itching occurs when the hair grows back.
 Butt stubble is miserable, and there are very few things you can do about it.
 First, don’t shave in the crack.
 Instead, only trim, and leave the hair long enough that it isn’t prickly.
 You can still have short, groomed hair with this method.
 Second, avoid cutting the hair at an angle.
 The hair gets pricklier when it is cut to be sharp.
 If you keep the razor as perpendicular as possible while shaving, it minimizes the misery of stubble.